st10232868/gumedeMariamST10232868PartOne/README.md

 # gumedeMariamST10232868PartOne
-1. Make sure that the development tools and software dependencies are installed.
+ Make sure that the development tools and software dependencies are installed.
+Download the project to your computer.Unzip it and you can run the project on your computer.
 In the terminal, navigate to the location in which you would like to store the repo.
 You can do so by typing the following command:$ cd <directory>
 Create a clone of the repository on your local machine from GitHub. with the repo URL still copied to your clipboard, it’s time to clone the repo.
 Enter the following command:$ git clone <repo-url>